 The environmental harm to cultural heritage values in the vicinity of the Project (e.g. Kilburnie Homestead) will be managed under a Heritage Agreement (HA) and/or a Cultural Heritage Management Plan (CHMP) developed specifically for the Project.
+Indigenous and non-indigenous cultural heritage should be addressed under separate CHMPs.
 The HA and CHMP will provide a process for the management of cultural heritage places both identified and sub-surface within the Project site.
 It is usual practice for the HA and CHMP to be based on information contained in archaeological and/or anthropological reports on the survey area and cultural heritage reports and/or information from affiliated traditional owners.
 The CHMP will address and include the following:

-- a process for including people associated with the development areas in protection and management of indigenous and non-indigenous cultural heritage; - processes for mitigation, management and protection of identified cultural heritage places and material in the Project areas, including associated infrastructure developments, both during the construction and operational phases of the Project; - provisions for the management of the accidental discovery of cultural material, including burials/graves; - the monitoring of foundation excavations and other associated earthwork activities for possible sub-surface cultural material;

-- a conflict resolution process; and - cultural awareness training or programs for Project staff.
+- a process for including people associated with the development areas in protection and management of indigenous and non-indigenous cultural heritage; - processes for mitigation, management and protection of identified cultural heritage places and material in the Project areas, including associated infrastructure developments, both during the construction and operational phases of the Project; - provisions for the management of the accidental discovery of cultural material, including burials/graves; - the monitoring of foundation excavations and other associated earthwork activities for possible subsurface cultural material; - a conflict resolution process; and - cultural awareness training or programs for Project staff.